Water flowing through the Mississippi River

 This expanded monitoring effort will add continuous nitrate and flow monitors to four U.S. Geological Survey water quality monitoring stations.
 The four stations were selected to better capture water quality conditions of key sub-sections of the Missouri, Mississippi and Grand rivers.
 These stations will monitor nitrate, temperature, dissolved oxygen, turbidity and pH levels.
 Data will be used to better quantify Missouri’s total nutrient loads and help in identifying priority watersheds for targeted conservation efforts.

-This pilot project will implement and evaluate voluntary strategies at six participating municipal wastewater facilities.
-These efforts are pursued to optimize operational and maintenance practices in order to reduce nutrient loads without requiring large capital expenses.
-Strategies proven or disproven for success through this pilot project will be communicated across the statewide and regional municipal wastewater community, for voluntary implementation across the state and region.
+As the steward of Missouri's Nutrient Loss Reduction Strategy, the department's Water Protection Program is implementing the Missouri Municipal Wastewater Nutrient Optimization Pilot Project.
+This pilot project includes implementing and evaluating nutrient optimization plans at participating municipal wastewater treatment facilities.
+These strategies optimize operational and maintenance practices at wastewater treatment facilities to reduce nutrient loads without requiring large capital expenses.
+Case studies and strategies implemented through the pilot project will be shared once the project is complete for voluntary implementation across the state and region.

 A new public education exhibit will be developed to expand public awareness about Gulf of Mexico hypoxia and collective actions that can be taken by all individuals to assist in reducing nutrient pollution to the Mississippi River and other Missouri waters.
 It will also provide actions the public can take to help reduce their nutrient pollutant footprint.
 This new exhibit will showcase nutrient concerns from domestic wastewater, urban stormwater and agricultural stormwater.
 The department invites point source and nonpoint source stakeholders to collaborate and co-sponsor this outreach project.
 Email us at cleanwater@dnr.mo.gov.
 We would love to hear from you!